jonaslalin/jonaslalin.github.io/_posts/2021-10-12-forward-vs-reverse-accumulation-mode.md

 \end{equation*}
 $$

-On the other hand, the outside-in traversal computes the recursive relation
+In contrast, the reverse accumulation mode computes the following recurrence relation:

 $$
 \begin{equation*}